annie-x-lin/Personal-Projects/README.md

 # Personal-Projects
-Python Projects coded by me
+Python Projects coded by me.
 In this repository, you can find various samples of python codes that I created for fun.